 If you think this sounds like the Jewish equivalent to Halloween, think again.
 The idea to dress in disguise is all about symbolizing the allusion of God’s hand in the story of Purim.
 After all, the Book of Esther is the only book in the Bible where God’s name is never mentioned.

-This is where the story of Esther takes place and how the story of Purim begins.
+This is the context of the story of Esther.
+And these facts are important to how the story of Purim begins.

-Instead, thanks to Esther’s intervention, that date was not one of tragedy.
+But thanks to Esther’s intervention, that date was not one of tragedy.
 Ironically, it became the day of victory for the Jewish people.

-There is another element of irony to the story of Purim.
+But there is yet another element of irony to the story of Purim.

 Mandate to Rejoice

 Esther stands among the great women of the Bible who played a role in protecting the Jewish people.
-The history and the story of Purim celebrates both her bravery and the Jewish people being spared from destruction.
+The history and the story of Purim honors both her bravery and the deliverance of the Jewish people from destruction.

 These are all great reasons to celebrate!
-Thus, Purim is one of the most joyous and fun holidays on the Jewish calendar and the name of the festival comes from the term pur meaning lot (Esther 9:26).
+Thus, Purim is one of the most joyous and fun holidays on the Jewish calendar.

 To this day Purim is celebrated on the 14th of Adar, which usually falls around late February or early March.
-In Jerusalem, however, Purim is observed on the 15th of Adar in observance of the additional day of battle that took place in the Persian capital of Susa (Esther 9:18).
+In Jerusalem, Purim is observed also on the 15th of Adar.
+This additional day commemorates a battle that took place in the Persian capital of Susa (Esther 9:18).

 Traditionally, the Book of Esther is read in the synagogues, where you’ll likely hear people interacting with the reading of the text.
-They jeer when Haman’s name is mentioned and cheer when Mordecai’s name is heard.
+There is jeer in response to Haman’s name and cheering to Mordecai’s name.

-The holiday is a big celebration.
-It is also typical to give donations to the poor or gift baskets to friends.
-Bakeries in Israel are filled with a special treat called oznei haman (Hebrew for Haman’s ears) or hamantaschen (Yiddish for Haman’s pockets).
-They are filled usually with poppy seeds, chocolate and other flavors.
+But Purim is more than a party.
+It is typical to give donations to the poor or gift baskets to friends.
+Bakeries in Israel are famous for a special treat called oznei haman (Hebrew for Haman’s ears) or hamantaschen (Yiddish for Haman’s pockets).
+Their filling usually includes poppy seeds, chocolate and other flavors.

 Purim is one of my favorite Jewish festivals, not only because it involves so much celebration, with lots of food and lots of fun.
-But it reminds us that God is not far from His people, even in distant lands.
+It is because it reminds us that God is not far from His people, even in distant lands.
 And He’s near even if His name is not mentioned.

 The story of Purim is one of God’s provision and how He allowed a situation intended for evil to be turned around for good.